sharon-launchcode/sharon-launchcode.github.io/README.md

 # Virtual Clinic Prototype
 #### A Project Based on Insights from the Legal-Aid Hackathon 2018 | https://www.legalaidhackathon.org/

-## IMPORTANT!
-## THIS PLATFORM WAS CREATED FOR PROOF OF CONCEPT PURPOSES ONLY.
+## IMPORTANT!!
+THIS PLATFORM IS FOR PROOF OF CONCEPT PURPOSES ONLY.
 ## THIS PLATFORM IS NOT TO BE USED FOR ANY LEGAL PURPOSE.

 #### This Virtual Legal Clinic Prototype really arose as a result from working with two teams in the May 2018 Legal Aid Hackathon.
 Both of these amazing teams were two of the *many* amazing teams who wanted to use technology to reach those who needed legal assistance.